Safe Controller Synthesis with Tunable Input-to-State Safe Control Barrier Functions: Input-to-state Safety for Automated Trucks

-with $\epsilon(h(\mb{x})$ as defined in \eqref{eq:ex_eps}; cf.~\eqref{eq:TISSf_cont}.
-It can be verified that any parameter combination $\epsilon_0 ,\lambda_1 \in \R_{>0}$ and $\lambda_0 \in \R$ make $h$ a TISSf-CBF.
-Thus, according to Theorem~\ref{theo:TISSf}, the set is forward invariant.
-The corresponding simulation results are shown in Fig.~\ref{Fig:SimResults} as red curves for parameters ${\epsilon_0=1~[{\rm m}]}$, ${\lambda_1=0.5~[1/{\rm m}]}$ and ${\lambda_0=-5}$.
-It can be observed that the system stays within the original set $\C$ without leaving a large distance headway at a steady state speed.
+is forward invariant.
+The corresponding simulation results are shown in Fig.~\ref{Fig:SimResults} as red curves for parameters ${\epsilon_0={\rm e^{-5}}~[{\rm m}]}$ and ${\lambda=0.5~[1/{\rm m}]}$.
+Observe that the system stays within the original set $\C$ without leaving a large distance headway at a steady state speed.